On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Unbounded Potentials, Self-Adjoint Extensions and Ultra-Locality

 \subsection{Ultralocality and Self-Adjoint Extensions in Quantum Field Theory}

 To address the question whether these methods can be extended to quantum field theory, we shall first consider a simplified model that shares the same finite time singularity, namely the quantum field theory of a single scalar field $\phi$ with a negative quartic potential.
 In the context of the actual dual quantum field theory, this approximation amounts to concentrating on the scalar that parameterizes the steepest negative direction: the gauge-invariant magnitude of $\Phi_1$.
-We shall argue that the method of self-adjoint extensions indeed applies to this quantum field theory.
-The main argument is that near the singularity, the scalar field evolution becomes ultra-local: spatial gradients become unimportant and the quantum field theory can be thought of as a collection of independent, identical quantum mechanical systems, one for each point in space.
-As a consequence, the self-adjoint extension method can be implemented point by point.
-We assume that at every spatial point, the same value of $\alpha$ enters the self-adjoint boundary condition: this is necessary if the theory is to respect the symmetries of the $S^3$.
+We shall attempt to extend the method of self-adjoint extensions to this quantum field theory.
+First, we show that when approaching the singularity, the scalar field evolution becomes ultra-local: spatial gradients become unimportant and the quantum field theory can be thought of as a collection of independent, identical quantum mechanical systems, one for each point in space.
+As a consequence, one could try to implement the self-adjoint extension method point by point.
+Unfortunately, though, it turns out that the ultralocality underlying this construction breaks down as soon as the field reaches infinity at any spatial point.
+Therefore, what we shall do in subsequent sections is apply the method of self-adjoint extensions to the homogeneous mode of the field, and treat inhomogeneous fluctuations around this background perturbatively.
+For consistency, it will then be needed that the backreaction of the inhomogeneous modes on the homogeneous mode is small, which we investigate in Section~7.